Menu — partial

 It is normally recommended to use the secure shell (SSH) commands to update both the OS (operating system) and Pi-Star.

-Download and.install a new image file.
+Download and.install the latest 4.1.x image file.
 After doing so, run the sudo commands (above) to bring the installation up to date.